Anomalous dimensions in the symmetric orbifold: The three-point function calculation

 Let us explain how to identify the relevant intermediate states with the example of $\bra{\chi}\tilde{S}_2\ket{\psi}$, where $\ket{\psi}$ is one of the reference $2$-magnon states in (\ref{2magnon}).
 We start by noting that $\ket{\chi}$ must again be a $\frac{1}{4}$-BPS state \cite{Keller:2019suk,Benjamin:2021zkn}.
 In addition, its dimension must be the same as that of $\ket{\psi}$, and we have the restrictions that come from the fact that the perturbation preserves various charges, see Appendix \ref{app:conserved_charges} for more details.
 Given that the operator $\tilde{S}_2$ has right-moving R-charge and dimension $1/2$, it maps into the $w+1$-twisted sector.\footnote{$\tilde{S}_2$ cannot map into the $(w-1)$-twisted sector due to our choice of considering states whose right-moving part is the top BPS state in the $w$-cycle twisted sector.
 Note that there is a `multi-trace' BPS state with the correct charges in the $(w-1)$-twisted sector, namely the state $\ket{w-1}\otimes K^+_{-1}\ket{0}\otimes \ket{0}^{N-w}$.
 However, transitions to this state are $1/\sqrt{N}$ suppressed, and hence do not contribute in the planar (large $N$) limit.} Furthermore, it is positively charged under the diagonal residual $\mfr{su}(2)$ which rotates the bosons and is preserved by the perturbation (see Appendix \ref{app:conserved_charges}).
 This means that under $\tilde{S}_2$ we need to look at transitions to the states of the schematic form

 where we have listed all the states with four or less magnon excitations.
 Only the first line describes the states considered in the original description of \cite{Gaberdiel:2023lco}, but in general, transitions to all of these states are non-zero.
+The effect of these transitions on the anomalous dimension matrix $\tilde{\gamma}$ is strongest on the diagonal, as they constructively interfere and shift the values upwards.
+The off-diagonal elements of $\tilde{\gamma}$ are still $1/w$ suppressed.

+In particular, this is the case for the matrix elements that mix one of the original $2$-magnon states to a state $\ket{\chi}$ that involves $k\geq 4$ magnons.
+As in \cite{Gaberdiel:2023lco}, see also the ancillary notebook, the corresponding matrix element can be obtained by performing the different field contractions.
+Since we work to first order in the perturbation, all but one contraction will be of `same-species' type, coming from a Wick contraction of a pair of conjugate fields on the covering surface.
+For the calculation of the matrix element between a state with two magnons and a state $\ket{\chi}$ with $k\geq 4$ magnons, we therefore necessarily have at least $k/2-1$ same-species contractions between magnons of $\ket{\chi}$.
+These `self-contractions', say between magnons with mode numbers $p=m/w$ and $q=n/w$, are proportional to

+As in the steps leading to eq.~(5.3) in \cite{Gaberdiel:2023lco}, the denominator $p+q$ can only become small if $p,q$ both go to zero, but this is cancelled by the $\sin(\pi p)$ in the numerator.
+As a consequence, this term is proportional to $\frac{1}{w}$, and the whole matrix element therefore scales as $w^{1-k/2}$.

 In addition to including these higher magnon states, one also needs to take into account that $\tilde{Q}_2$ cannot only map into the $(w-1)$-twisted sector, but also into the $(w+1)$-twisted sector.
-This follows because we work with the top BPS state $\ket{\tilde{w}}$ on the right, and in the $(w+1)$-twisted sector there is a BPS state $\ket{w+1}_-$ with charge $\frac{w}{2}$, allowing the $\tilde{Q}_2$ transition.
+This follows because we work with the top BPS state $\ket{w}$, and in the $(w+1)$-twisted sector there is a BPS state $\ket{w+1}_-$ with charge $\frac{w}{2}$, allowing the $\tilde{Q}_2$ transition.
 However, the corresponding right-moving three-point function is actually $\frac{1}{w}$ suppressed with respect to the other transitions, see Appendix \ref{app:right_moving_normalisation}.